NikKowPHP/social-brain/chapters/chapter-6.md

 3.  **The Physical Sensation:** What was the physical feeling associated with that threat?
 This sensation is a key piece of data—your personal system alert—that we will use as we build our toolkit.
 4.  **Path to Adaptive:** How could using the SCARF dashboard help you strengthen your least-dominant brain profile?

 **Join the Orchestra:** Which SCARF domain is your primary trigger?
-This is one of the most foundational discoveries you can make.
-See how your results compare with the community and discuss strategies for managing your trigger at [AuthorWebsite.com/community/chapter-6].
+This is one of the most foundational discoveries you can make, and a frequent starting point for discussion among other conductors.

 ---
 ***A Storm on the Horizon.*** Just as Maria was starting to grasp the SCARF model, an email landed in her inbox that made her blood run cold.